Get Started Engineering

 Hero Robots

-Each year VEX provides teams with a starting point to play the current VEX IQ (VIQC) and VEX Robotics Competition (VRC) games.
-These designs allow experienced teams to quickly assemble a robot to investigate the game's dynamics, and help new teams learn valuable building skills by creating a robot they can customize to compete with early in the season.
+Each year VEX provides teams with a Hero Bot, a robot designed to be used as a starting point to play the current VEX IQ (VIQRC) and VEX V5 Robotics Competition (V5RC) games.
+These Hero Bot designs allow experienced teams to quickly assemble a robot to investigate the game's dynamics, and help new teams learn valuable building skills by creating a robot they can customize to compete with early in the season.

 Engineering Design Process

-The engineering design process is a series of steps that engineers follow when they are trying to solve a problem and design a solution for something; it is a methodical approach to problem solving.
+The engineering design process is a series of steps engineers follow to solve a problem and design a solution.
+It is a methodical approach to problem solving.
+The engineering design process helps engineers test ideas, learn from mistakes, improve their solutions, and most importantly, trace back their work to understand how they reached their final design.

 Mechanical Knowledge